01-edu/public/subjects/java/checkpoints/date-formatter/README.md

 Create getters for all the attributes and setters for `date` and `format`.
 The conversion should happen when you set the `format` or the `date`.
 If the `format` is not correct, the conversion shouldn't happen.
 Additionally, create methods to output the date in the specified `format`, and constructors with only the `date`, with `date` and `format`, and a default constructor.

-The default date is the current date, and the format as follows `DD/MM/YYYY`, The format is case insesitive
+The default date is the current date, and the format as follows `DD/MM/YYYY`.
+The format is case insensitive

 > Using standard library to convert UNIX time to date and to get date component is allowed.